 Step 1 – Never put your blog on a separate domain

 Andy Crestodina says that companies that put their blogs on separate domains are making a huge mistake.
 The advantage of keeping all of your content on the same domain is that you rank for more keywords which means your whole site ranks better.
 When you put your blog on a separate domain you devalue your domain authority.
+It is also recommended that you read about What are third party cookies to protect your privacy online!

 Perhaps the biggest advantage of keeping the blog on your domain is that you can view everything under the same Google Analytics account.